Have you ever noticed one of your chickens being pecked?

 After making the necessary changes to your flock’s environment the bullying should reduce and eventually completely stop.

-However what should you do when after making all those changes and the situation does not improve?
+What should you do when after making all those changes and the situation does not improve?

 You should remove the bully chicken.